ITS 305 - Security Policies and Auditing

 vendor.
 You may find that the model offered by Cisco

-explains the concepts more clearly that the web site above.
+explains the concepts more clearly than the web site above.

 The text continues with a section on standards.
 Note that the